Follow your taste buds on a culinary journey through South Australia’s most spectacular dining destinations.

 The d’Arenberg Cube, McLaren Vale

-The space-age d’Arenberg Cube is a five storey multi-functioning wine centre featuring several bars, a restaurant run by chef Brendan Wessels and private tasting rooms.
+The space-age d’Arenberg Cube is a five storey multi-functioning wine centre in the McLaren Vale wine region featuring several bars, a restaurant run by chef Brendan Wessels and private tasting rooms.
 Resembling an intergalactic Rubik’s Cube, it will boast views overlooking the beautiful rolling hills of Willunga, the 19th Century homestead that houses d’Arry’s Verandah Restaurant and the existing d’Arenberg cellar door.

 From the mouth of d’Arenberg’s chief winemaker, Chester Osborn: “I’ve always considered wine making to be a puzzle that needs to be put together; a complex combination of geographical elements like soil and geology, viticulture, blending and balance.
 This building is yet another puzzle to solve: the external patterns join together for a seamless solution, and ideally, all elements of wine should do the same.”